konduruvijaykumar/project-logos/README.md

 # project-logos
-This project is about creating logos in adobe photo shop
+This project is about creating logos, images etc in adobe photo shop